 The logic behind the use of turtle oil was something along the lines of: “Turtles live to a ripe old age.
 This is due to the oil in their bodies.
 Thus, If a cream containing turtle oil is smeared on the face, miraculous skin rejuvenation will result” (Hearings: US Congress, 1960).
 As well as having a long life, turtles were also thought to have exceptional powers of skin healing.
 Added to this were stories about native women who used turtle oil on their face being wrinkle free.

-Turtle oil could be crudely extracted by heating turtle fat and other body parts in large kettles: when the oil separated out it was drained off and canned.
+Turtle oil could be crudely extracted by first heating turtle fat and other body parts in large kettles.
+The oil was then separated out and canned.
 However, more up-to-date operators used steam distillation to render the oil (deNavarre & Ruszkowski, 1933, p.
 17).
-Although turtles could be used specifically for this purpose, a lot of the oil produced was also created as a by-product of the canned turtle soup industry.
+Turtles could be used specifically for this purpose but a lot of turtle oil was produced as a by-product of the canned turtle soup industry.

 After the oil was extracted it would be refined and then stabilised to prevent it from going rancid.
 Many turtle oils were of a dark colour and had a strong odour, so the oil might also need deodorising and decolouring before it could be added to skin creams.
 One of the reasons why green sea turtles – Atlantic or Pacific – were the preferred source of cosmetic turtle oil was that the oil they produced was less odouriferous.